 Instructor Learning Outcomes

-Work portfolio (Core Assessment part 1): The student must submit an electronic "portfolio" using the appropriate basket in the Dropbox feature of the eCollege website for the course.
-The portfolio must contain at least 5 screen shots of the different types of maps, databases, or other documents that you have created or contributed to during your internship work.
-Note: Please do NOT submit actual GIS data files (e.g., ArcMap [.mxd], D-Base [.dbf], etc.).
-The student is responsible for notifying his/her Internship Supervisor at the beginning of the semester that sample screenshots of the work you have performed will be needed to submit to the course Instructor and to obtain permission from the Supervisor to share these documents with the Instructor.
-The portfolio is due by Wednesday of the final week of the semester.
-Worth 25% of the course grade.
+Work Portfolio (Core Assessment, Part 1) – The student must submit an electronic "portfolio" using the Dropbox feature in the eCollege website for the course containing samples of the maps or other documents that he/she created during the internship work.
+The student is responsible for notifying his/her supervisor early in the semester that samples of the work performed will be needed to submit to the instructor and to obtain permission from the supervisor to share these documents with the instructor.
+The portfolio is due by Friday of the final week.
+Worth 20% of the course grade.

-Reflection paper (Core Assessment part 2): The student must write a 5-6 page paper regarding his/her internship experience.
-The student should summarize: 1) what he/she learned about the practical application and implementation of GIS in the particular area of experience, 2) specific examples of GIS concepts and skills that were utilized to achieve the assigned internship work projects, 3) the major challenges he/she encountered in performing the assigned GIS tasks, and 4) a critique of his/her own internship performance and learning about GIS through this experience.
-The paper is due by Wednesday of the final week and should be submitted using the appropriate basket in the Dropbox feature of the eCollege website for the course.
-Worth 30% of the course grade.
+Reflection Paper (Core Assessment, Part 2) – Near the conclusion of the internship, the student must write a 5-6 page paper (at least 1250 words) regarding his/her experience.
+The student is expected to summarize what he/she learned about the practical application and implementation of GIS in the particular area of experience, discuss specific examples of GIS concepts and skills that were utilized, evaluate the major challenges he/she encountered in performing the assigned GIS tasks, and critique his/her own performance and learning.
+The paper is due by Friday of the final week and should be submitted using the Dropbox feature in the eCollege website for the course.
+Worth 20% of the course grade.

 Classroom Rules of Conduct: